 2. Where the person sought for surrender brings a challenge before a national court on the basis of the principle of ne bis in idem as provided in article 20, the requested State shall immediately consult with the Court to determine if there has been a relevant ruling on admissibility.
-If the case is admissible, the requested State shall proceed with the execution of the request.
+If the cases admissible, the requested State shall proceed with the execution of the request.
 If an admissibility ruling is pending, the requested State may postpone the execution of the request for surrender of the person until the Court makes a determination on admissibility.

-3. (a) A State Party shall authorize, in accordance with its national procedural law, transportation through its territory of a person being surrendered to the Court by another State, except where transit through that State would impede or delay the surrender.

-(b) A request by the Court for transit shall be transmitted in accordance with article 87.
+- 3. (a) A State Party shall authorise, in accordance with its national procedural law, transportation through its territory of a person being surrendered to the Court by another State, except where transit through that State would impede or delay the surrender. - (b) A request by the Court for transit shall be transmitted in accordance with article 87.
 The request for transit shall contain:

-- (i) A description of the person being transported; - (ii) A brief statement of the facts of the case and their legal characterization; and - (iii) The warrant for arrest and surrender; - (c) A person being transported shall be detained in custody during the period of transit;
+(i) A description of the person being transported;

+(ii) A brief statement of the facts of the case and their legal characterization; and

+(iii) The warrant for arrest and surrender;
-(d) No authorization is required if the person is transported by air and no landing is scheduled on the territory of the transit State;

-(e) If an unscheduled landing occurs on the territory of the transit State, that State may require a request for transit from the Court as provided for in subparagraph (b).
+- (c) A person being transported shall be detained in custody during the period of transit; - (d) No authorisation is required if the person is transported by air and no landing is scheduled on the territory of the transit State; - (e) If an unscheduled landing occurs on the territory of the transit State, that State may require a request for transit from the Court as provided for in subparagraph (b).
 The transit State shall detain the person being transported until the request for transit is received and the transit is effected, provided that detention for purposes of this subparagraph may not be extended beyond 96 hours from the unscheduled landing unless the request is received within that time.